Meet the people of EGCL!

 Doctoral Program Environmental Dynamics (ENDY)

-Dalton Williams is interested in how epidemiology is shifting due to a changing climate.
-Dalton holds an MPA, where he learned about how health policy is evolving to address health risks associated with climate change.
+Dalton Williams is interested in how epidemiology is shifting due to a changing environment.
+Dalton holds an MPA, where he learned about how health policy is evolving to address health risks associated with ecosystem change.
 Career trajectory includes going down the route of being a health/medical geographer.

 Interests : GIS and Health, Vector Suitability, Ecological Niche Shift